 Finally

+The emergence of artificial intelligence has intensified many ancient questions concerning mind, meaning, relation, creativity, selfhood, and consciousness.
 This work was written in the hope that such questions may be approached not only with technical sophistication, but also with humility, openness, curiosity, and care.

 Whatever errors remain are entirely our own.